 Maybe you’ve been trying to find your potential, but haven’t quite been able to make it work on your own!

 Achieving your fitness potential requires a long-term vision, with identifiable plans set for yearly, monthly and weekly targets, broken down into daily tasks.
 However, this doesn’t mean over structuring or regimenting your exercise where you lose the enjoyment and fun of adventure.
-As an adventure focused athlete myself, I know how training programs can suck the life out of enjoying your time outside.
-Ultimately, I encourage maximum adventure and fun in training, but we also need to constrain how much adventure we do, and how fast we do it, within certain parameters.
-Taking appropriate rest, and knowing how much or how little is appropriate after adventures is also important.
+As an adventure focused athlete myself, I know how training programs can suck the life out of enjoying your time outdoors.
+Ultimately, I encourage maximum adventure and fun in training, but we also need to constrain how much adventure we do, and how fast we do it, within certain parameters and knowing when to take appropriate rest.

-All my training methodologies and principles are backed by my own 15 years of trail running experience, along with those used by the world's leading endurance trail runner Kilian Jornet.
-Jornet is renowned for his strong focus on unstructured "fun" daily activities, but all his fun is constrained within a very disciplined and scientifically phased progressive capacity training program that is highly structured.
-This is how he is able to sustain continual upward progress over decades without "burning out".
-The hard part about capacity training is that most people don't have the discipline to pull it off, because it requires patience and serious dedication to the pursuit, but those that do, become the cream that rise to the top.
+All my training methodologies and principles are backed by my own 15 years of trail running experience, and run along similar lines to those used by the world's leading endurance trail runner Kilian Jornet.
+Jornet is renowned for his strong focus on unstructured "fun" daily activities, but all his fun is constrained within a very disciplined and scientifically phased progressive capacity training program that is reasonably structured over the course of a full season.
+This is how he is able to sustain continual upward progress over decades without burning out, while many other of his peers have come and gone.
+When it comes to Kilian, genetics play a part of him rising to the very top, but his approach to training has many principles that apply to all people.
+The hard part about capacity training is that most people don't have the discipline to pull it off, because it requires patience and serious dedication to the pursuit, but those that do, become part of the cream that does rise to the top.

 The sports science reveals this one message we all cannot hide from: You cannot achieve your endurance fitness potential without a long-term period of properly executed capacity training.
 If you don't know what capacity training is, then please read on...

-In this program you will continually learn how to manage your body, balance fatigue, correct body imbalances, release muscle tension and prevent injury.
+In my online coaching process, you will continually learn how to manage your body, balance fatigue, correct body imbalances, release muscle tension and prevent injury.
 You will learn how to train different systems in the body, at what thresholds to train, when to push and when to pull back, how to progress your training, and peak when you need it to happen.
 If you don’t understand all this—or it sounds too overwhelming—I am here to help guide you through the process.

 I have written a 12-part series helping to educate my Performance Coaching clients -- and to educate prospective ones -- on understanding more about my capacity based training approach.
 I highly recommend you read this series if you are interested in signed up for coaching with me, or if you simply want to gain greater knowledge on self training.